-1. Connect one end of the coax cable to the cable outlet or splitter, and the other end to the Telephony Gateway's Cable connector (6).
+1. Connect one end of the coax cable to the cable outlet or splitter, and the other end to the Telephony Gateway's Cable connector (3).
 Tighten the connections by hand, then tighten an additional 1/8 turn with a wrench.

 Note: For best performance, use high-quality coax cable and minimize or eliminate splitters between the cable jack and the Telephony Gateway.
+If you are using MoCA for your home network, MoCA filters must be installed on any legacy client devices.
+Your cable company will install these filters for you.